 This solution provides how to calculate hash value of HTTP headers and HTTP body even though SCP modify HTTP messages in NF Service Producer.
 And when SCP modifies illegally a HTTP message, NF Service Producer can detect it.

+NOTE: Whether a token similar to CCA is used for NF Service Producer authenticiation is per decision of key issue #1.

 ****** END OF CHANGE